GrantPem/Real_Allele/README.md

 - The Real_Allele Script is designed to determine allele frequencies and assign allele numbers from a consensus FASTA file containing DNA sequences.

 - Sequencing artifacts will be filtered out based on a criterion of zygosity proportion, and minimum read count.

+- Samples with more than two alleles will filter out the sequences with alleles lower than the top two read counts.

 - Alleles are assigned based on their frequency, allele 1 will be assigned to the most common allele.
 - Creates a TSV dictionary file containing sequences and their counts.